 CallManager.disconnectCall()

-That’s it!
-We hope this article helped you understand the steps to implement chat into your android apps using Java.
+We hope this article helped you understand the steps to implement chat into your android apps using Kotlin.
 As you can see, it is trivial and easy to build powerful in-app communication features with MirrorFly SDKs.
+If you’d like to extend your app functionality with more interactive chat features, our SDKs offer a wide range of options, you can talk to our experts for more details.